bitovi/academy/src/react-vite/05-props/props.md

 JavaScript functions, you can think of props like the arguments you pass to a function.

+Also note that React component props are not the same as the "properties" that exist on a DOM element.

 To receive props, functional components must implement a React API that allows an optional argument of type `object` that’s named `props`.